Do you give baked goodies as gifts around the holidays?

-I think I did once and I really enjoyed it but in recent years I just haven’t felt as confident in my baking abilities and have been too scared to give anything away.
+I think I did one year and I really enjoyed it but in recent years I just haven’t felt as confident in my baking abilities and have been too scared to give anything away.

 I wanted to make some peanut brittle just because I hate making candy and needed to see if I could actually make it.

-- Butter 2 large baking sheets; set aside.
+Butter 2 large baking sheets; set aside.

-- Butter sides of a heavy 3-quart saucepan.
+Butter sides of a heavy 3-quart saucepan.
 In pan combine sugar, corn syrup, water, and butter.
 Cook and stir over medium-high heat until mixture boils.
 Clip a candy thermometer to side of pan.
 Reduce heat to medium-low; continue boiling at a moderate, steady rate, stirring occasionally, until the thermometer registers 275F, soft-crack stage (about 30 minutes).
 Stir in nuts; continue cooking over medium-low heat, stirring frequently, until thermometer registers 295F, hard crack stage (15 to 20 minutes more).

-- Remove pan from heat; remove thermometer.
+Remove pan from heat; remove thermometer.

-- Quickly sprinkle baking soda over mixture, stirring constantly.
+Quickly sprinkle baking soda over mixture, stirring constantly.
 Immediately pour onto prepared baking sheets.
 Use 2 forks to lift and pull candy as it cools.
 Cool completely; break into pieces.
 Store tightly covered up to 1 month.